Write SQL and Get Charts: Comparing SQL Visualization Tools

 Data viz tools Tableau is a data viz tool known for its wide array of charts.
 Power BI is a popular data viz tool from Microsoft.

+The main difference between this method and the one above is the additional strength of the visualization tool.
 This method allows for the most power in each step by using the most specialized tool for each job.
 But that level of specialization can come with a price.
 Because your SQL and visualization are spread across multiple tools, it can be the slowest of the options, especially if you are iterating through several tweaks to your query and visualization.

 Benefits